[This review has been updated to reflect new pricing. It originally was published on Dec. 18, 2017.]

 The RoboForm desktop software does not handle many tasks intuitively.

 RoboForm software runs on Windows, Mac, iOS and Android.
-Windows users must run Vista or later, and the universal installer for Windows adds RoboForm browser extensions to Microsoft Internet Explorer, Mozilla Firefox, Google Chrome and Opera.
-The Microsoft Edge browser extension is in the Microsoft Store, although it doesn't offer full functionality.
+Windows users must run Vista or later, and the universal installer for Windows adds RoboForm browser extensions to Microsoft Internet Explorer, Mozilla Firefox, Google Chrome, Opera and Microsoft Edge.

 On a Mac, users must run Mac OS X 10.9 Mavericks or later, and the universal installer includes extensions for Apple Safari, Google Chrome and Mozilla Firefox.
 On the mobile side, RoboForm supports iOS 8.0 and above, as well as Android devices running at least Android 4.13.